vmware-archive/ansible-module-vcloud-director/docs/index.md

 <li>storage_profiles - (Optional) list of provider vdc storage profiles to add to this vdc.
 Each item is a dictionary that should include the following elements:</li>
 	    <ul>
             <li>name - name of the PVDC storage profile</li>
-            <li>enabled - True if the storage profile is enabled for this vdc</li>
+            <li>enabled - true/false, true if the storage profile is enabled for this vdc else false</li>
             <li>units - Units used to define limit.
 One of MB or GB</li>
             <li>limit - Max number of units allocated for this storage profile</li>
-            <li>default - True if this is default storage profile for this vdc</li>
+            <li>default - true/false, true if this is default storage profile for this vdc else false</li>
 	    </ul>
 <li>resource_guaranteed_memory - (Optional) percentage of allocated CPU
             resources guaranteed to vApps deployed in this vdc.
 Value defaults